arleym/kjv-markdown/ReadMe.md

 # King James Version Markdown Bible

-## For the Bible Study of Arley McBlain
+## For the Bible Study & Margin Notes

 This is a repo of the KJV scriptures.
 This is for non-public use in bible study.